Video2Act: A Dual-System Video Diffusion Policy with Robotic Spatio-Motional Modeling

-{Building on these findings, we introduce \textbf{Video2Act}, a vision-language-action (VLA) model that explicitly integrates refined \textbf{spatial- and motion-aware representations} from a VDM into policy action learning.
+Building on these findings, we introduce \textbf{Video2Act}, a vision-language-action (VLA) model that explicitly integrates \textbf{spatial- and motion-aware representations} from a VDM into policy action learning.
 As shown in Figure~\ref{fig:01}, for spatial cues, we innovatively apply Spatial Filtering Operators to high-resolution images to extract salient foreground boundaries while filtering out background noise and task-irrelevant biases.
 For motion cues, we leverage the Fast Fourier Transform (FFT) on long-frame sequences to highlight the motion dynamics of both the robotic arm and the manipulated objects.
 Both representations are injected into the DiT action head via cross-attention conditioning, enabling the model to understand \textit{what} to manipulate and \textit{how} to move.
-Given the computational cost of the VDM, we design an asynchronous dual-system strategy.
-In this framework, the VDM functions as a slow perceptual module (System 2) that provides spatio-motional conditions, while the DiT action head serves as a fast execution module (System 1) that generates stable actions conditioned on both real-time visual inputs and low-frequency features from System 2.
+To effectively operationalize these structured cues, we further propose a representation-driven dual-system architecture.
+In this framework, the VDM acts as a slow perceptual module (System 2) that extracts spatio-motional representations, while the DiT action expert serves as a fast execution module (System 1) that generates stable actions conditioned on both real-time visual observations and low-frequency features from System 2.
 Unlike prior dual-system designs~\cite{figure2024helix, chenfast}, our approach leverages motion filters to extract temporally coherent representations from VDM latents.
 These temporally robust representations allow System 1 to maintain stable control even when System 2 operates at a lower update frequency, while also enabling Video2Act to generate adaptive actions under varying System 2 update rates.

-For evaluation, we assess the multi-task performance of Video2Act on the RoboTwin simulation benchmark~\cite{Mu_2025_CVPR, chen2025robotwin} and six real-world manipulation tasks using the ALOHA dual-arm robot~\cite{Zhao-RSS-23}.
-Video2Act achieves state-of-the-art performance, outperforming previous methods by 7.7\% in simulation and 21.7\% in real-world experiments in terms of average success rate.
+For evaluation, we assess the multi-task performance of Video2Act on 12 RoboTwin simulation tasks~\cite{Mu_2025_CVPR, chen2025robotwin} and six real-world manipulation tasks using the ALOHA dual-arm robot~\cite{Zhao-RSS-23}.
+Video2Act achieves outstanding performance, outperforming previous SOTA methods by {8.9\% in simulation and 21.7\%} in real-world experiments in terms of average success rate.
 Moreover, it operates at a real-time action generation frequency, demonstrating both high efficiency and robust control capabilities.
 In summary, our contributions are as follows: